ElderEphemera/via-fields/README.md

 ## Supported GHC Versions

-Currently only GHC 9.2.1-rc1 is supported but support for older version should be coming soon.
+Currently GHC versions 9.0.1 and 9.2.1-rc1 are supported but support for older versions should be coming soon.

 ## Implementation